 Water to wire.... how the AC electricity is generated.
-(See below for hydro definitions)

 The following text explains the key components in a typical installation.